 Also check out our travel guide about the best areas to stay in Santiago de Chile.

 Not a fan of big chain hotels?
 No problem.
-If you want to stay in a boutique hotel in Santiago de Chile, then you should book Tinto Boutique Hotel.
+If you want to stay in a boutique hotel in Santiago de Chile, then you should book Luciano K Hotel.
 The hotel has been rated highly by previous guests for its boutique style.
 It has also been recommended by influential travel journalists.

-If money isn't a problem and you're looking for a luxury hotel in Santiago de Chile, then go for Hotel The Singular.
+If money isn't a problem and you're looking for a luxury hotel in Santiago de Chile, then go for Hotel The Aubrey.
 The hotel offers excellent service, it's in a top location, it has been rated very highly by previous guests and renowned travel critics have recommended it.
+Also check out our list of the best luxury hotels in Santiago de Chile, it's a manually curated list of the most exclusive 5-star hotels in the city.

 If you're looking for a great hostel in Santiago de Chile, then you should check out Ventana Sur Hostel.
 The hostel has magnificent reviews by backpackers, it has been recommended by well-known travel experts and it's in a good location.
 Also check out our list of the best hostels in Santiago de Chile.